ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/redis/gcp_deployment.md

 You can deploy Redis on Google Cloud using Terraform and Ansible.

-In this topic, you will deploy Redis on a single Google Cloud instance, and in the next topic you will deploy Redis on a Docker container.
+In this section, you will deploy Redis on a single Google Cloud instance.

 If you are new to Terraform, you should look at [Automate GCP instance creation using Terraform](/learning-paths/server-and-cloud/gcp/terraform/) before starting this Learning Path.